Sustainable Finance Disclosure Regulation

 In March 2018, the European Commission published an Action Plan on Financing Sustainable Growth (the “EU Action Plan”) that set out an EU strategy for sustainable finance.
 The EU Action Plan identified several legislative initiatives, including Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability‐related disclosures in the financial services sector (“SFDR”).
 SFDR requires transparency with regard to the integration of evaluations of environmental, social or governance (ESG) events or conditions that, if they occur, could cause an actual or a potential material negative impact on the value of the investments made by a financial product (“Sustainability Risks”) and consideration of adverse sustainability impacts of financial products and financial market participants.

 CARN is committed to integrating all relevant financial, operational and sustainability related risks in our investment decision-making processes.
 As a long-term and active investor with a strong interest in sustainability, CARN is acutely aware of the potential financial implications of sustainability related risks and opportunities.
 We are convinced that sustainability and financial goals are broadly aligned, and that investments in companies with strong sustainability profiles will contribute to superior returns in the long term.
-Similarly, companies who do not adequately address sustainability in their business models and operations will encounter higher costs and competition and will prove to be less attractive investments in the long term.

 Sustainability risks